Governance Assurance & Capital Stewardship

 Forward governance insight as long-term obligations crystallise

-Why it matters | Closure and transition decisions carry long-term environmental, social and financial obligations that extend well beyond active operations.
-These obligations often accumulate gradually and can remain under-governed until accountability becomes difficult to reassign, remediate or defend. |
+Why it matters | Closure and transition decisions carry long-term environmental, social and financial obligations that extend well beyond active operations or land-use cycles.
+These obligations often accumulate gradually across asset life, rotation or stewardship periods and can remain under-governed until accountability becomes difficult to reassign, remediate or defend. |

-What GDI provides | Governance Decision Intelligence (GDI) maintains forward visibility over whether closure assumptions, rehabilitation pathways and post-closure responsibilities are likely to be met as intended as conditions evolve, including where accountability may be fragmenting or residual exposure is emerging. |
+What GDI provides | Governance Decision Intelligence (GDI) maintains forward visibility over whether closure or land transition assumptions, rehabilitation or recovery pathways and post-closure or post-transition responsibilities are likely to be met as intended as conditions evolve.
+This includes identifying where accountability may be fragmenting, long-term land exposure is increasing or residual risk is emerging. |

-Outcome | Earlier recognition of future accountability exposure, enabling owners to address closure readiness, residual obligations and legacy risk while authority remains clear and options for intervention still exist. |
+Outcome | Earlier recognition of future accountability exposure, enabling owners to address closure or transition readiness, residual obligations and legacy risk across long-life land assets, while authority remains clear and options for intervention still exist. |

 Important context